Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 # Patient as of 29-05-2025

 ### Overall conclusion
+The EHDSPatient Logical Model and the Patient zib represent the same entity: an individual receiving healthcare.
+Despite structural or terminological differences, they refer to the same underlying subject.

 What is missing in the ZIB that is mandatory/required in the Xt-EHR?
 - X

 What is missing in the Xt-EHR that is mandatory/required in the ZIB?
 - Patient.DeathIndicator
 - Patient.MultipleBirthIndicator

+What is mandatory/required in ZIB that is optional in Xt-EHR?
+- Patient.Gender
+- Patient.DateOfBirth
+- Patient.NameInformation

+What is mandatory/required in Xt-EHR that is optional in ZIB?
+- EHDSPatient.personalIdentifier

 What is missing in the ZIB that is optional in the Xt-EHR?
 - EHDSPatient.citizenship